 Bake time will vary depending on what size eclair or cream puffs you make.
 This recipe is for 18 large eclairs.

 Other sizes you can make.
-These sizes or the dough line BEFORE baking:
+Size of dough line BEFORE baking:

 - Large classic eclair: 5-6 inch